jeromede/rtc.pa/README.md

 # Design

-A read program reads the source PA and creates a model instance in memory, and then serializes it in a local file.
+A read program reads the source PA and creates a model instance in memory, and then serializes it to a local file.
+The attachments to the projects are saved to a directory.

-A write program reads the above local file, a file matching the user IDs before to the one after, and then writes to the target PA.
+A write program reads the above local files, and, given a file matching each user ID before (source PA) and after (target PA), writes to the target PA.